 If your property backs onto the coastline and you wish to modify, upgrade or renew the existing coastal defence, you will need planning permission, and permission from the Environment Agency before the works can go ahead.
 Please contact in writing the Environment Agency and our Development Control Manager with details of your proposals, before starting any works.

-The Shoreline Management Plan (SMP) is a document that sets out a general strategy for coastal defence and was first produced back in 1998 and an updated SMP2 was produced in October 2010.
-The SMP is a report which identifies and assesses the risks connected with coastal processes.
-The latest draft of SMP2 is available online for viewing, please visit North Devon & Somerset Coastal Advisory Group.
+The Shoreline Management Plan is a document that sets out a general strategy for coastal defence and was first produced back in 1998 and an updated version (no2) was produced in October 2010.
+The Shoreline Management Plan is a report which identifies and assesses the risks connected with coastal processes.

 Sedgemoor District Council is involved with a number of different external organizations that deal with Coastal Management.
 These are: